 There are a lot of options that are out there for purchasing stocks.
-Many programs are available like Robin Hood and Betterment, where you can purchase stock or EFT and index funds for virtually little to no transaction fee.
+Many programs are available like Robin Hood and Betterment, where you can buy stock or EFT and index funds for virtually little to no transaction fee.
 But, you might not be interested in taking a chance of losing your money in stocks.
 Especially with how volatile the Stock Market can be.
 But there is a way I found where you can take everyday purchases that you make at Walmart, Starbucks, CVS, and many other stores and turn them into a small percentage of stock back from your purchase.
 It’s a program called Bumped.

 I discovered Bumped after listening to a podcast of The Clark Howard show.
-A saver who encourages people to “Save more, spend less and never let anyone rip you off”.
+A saver who encourages people to “Save more, spend less and never let anyone rip you off.”
 Bumped is a new type of reward program where you can get fractional shares of a company with no fees or purchase of stock is required.
-Once you sign up on the website and get a notification through email, you download the bumped app and follow the sign up instructions.
+Once you sign up on the website and get a notification through email, you download the bumped app and follow the signup instructions.
 All you need to do is link a credit/debit card to the app and select the partner brand that you may shop at either online or in store.
 When you go to make a purchase, you get a percentage back in stock of those stores that you made a purchase at.

 I was able to join about two months ago.
 So far, I am happy with the program.
 I’ve earned about five dollars back in various stock from places that I shop or dine at.
 It usually takes about a week or so to show up on your account.
 It shows up when your purchase is posted on the credit/debit card that you use.
 After that, it’s another week for the stock purchase to go through on Bumped.
 Another great feature about this program is if you use a rewards credit card, you still get your rewards points, cash back or miles depending on the credit card you have.
 I always go for deals that stack and either save or give me back more money.

-Of course, I do have some what i consider, downsides with this program.
+Of course, I do have somewhat i consider, downsides with this program.
 First, you can only select one partner brand from one particular category at a time.
 You get a list of category and loyalty selections.
 You then chose what store you wish to earn from.
-There is a category called burgers, for example, and I had Jack in the Box, McDonalds, and Burger King.
+There is a category called burgers, for example, and I had Jack in the Box, McDonald’s, and Burger King.
 If I selected Burger King, I earn stock back in that company only.
-If I wanted to choose, McDonalds later on down the road, then I would have to switch to McDonalds to earn stock from my purchases there.
+If I wanted to choose, McDonald’s later on down the road, then I would have to switch to McDonald’s to earn stock from my purchases there.
 Bumped allows you to switch, but you only can change brand loyalty in each category once per thirty days and get three switches per year.
-It’s not that big of a deal, but I don’t tend to bounce around at place such as restaurants and stores places, but I occasionally go to another store for a sale or to change up where I go to purchase items.
+It’s not that big of a deal, but I don’t tend to bounce around at places such as restaurants and stores places, but I occasionally go to another store for a sale or to change up where I go to purchase items.
 I’m guessing that there is some kind of cost with transferring around on the company involved with this decision and at least there are no fees to switch.

 So why do this program?
 Because it’s a free way to get stock without having to spend money buying stock out of your own pocket.
-If you spend that $25 at Starbucks, how much would you normally get back from that money.
+If you spend that $25 at Starbucks, how much would you usually get back from that money?
 Probably nothing if you didn’t you any other type of rewards, like a cash back or points credit card.
 Bumped, while small, helps give you some of your purchase in stock.
 Very fractional, but it’s stock that you don’t have to spend any of your money on.
 I am someone who isn’t good at playing the stock market.
-When I tried to invest in stock, I’d panic and pull the money out and wind up losing more than what I started out with.
+When I tried to invest in a stock, I’d panic and pull the money out and wind up losing more than what I started out with.

 I do invest, but it’s usually in Index or Mutual funds.
 Investments that grow over time rather than have me sweat every time I see the Stock Market go up and down like a roller coaster ride.
 I’m not losing any money on purchased stock and getting stock back from everyday type purchases.
-If I lose money in my investments in this program, at least this was money I originally spent on products that I wasn’t getting back originally.
-If I do earn money back from this, it’s a win in my book.
+If I lose money in my investments in this program, at least this was money I originally spent on products that I wasn’t getting back initially.
+If I do earn cash back from this, it’s a win in my book.
 You can also sell the stock back at any time, although you really want pocket change back or let it build up over time.
-You get rich right away, but it’s away that to start investing that doesn’t cost you anything or require you to spend your money.
+You get rich right away, but it’s a way that to start investing that doesn’t cost you anything or require you to spend your money.